jobjo/popper/docs/tutorial.md

 Here are a few examples of what can be configured:

 - `num_samples` — for specifying the number of samples to be drawn for property-based tests.
+The default value is 300.
 - `verbose` — whether or not the *logged* values should be displayed for each sample.
-- `max_size` — this is a parameter that controls the maximum size of data-structures like a lists.
+- `max_size` — this is a parameter that controls the maximum size parameter for data-structures like a lists.
 It defaults to 100.

 For the complete list, see the module `Popper.Config`.